yeahbutstill/open-api-sample/README.md

 "paths": {
     "/payment" : {
       "get": {
-        "semmary": "Get All Payment",
+        "summary": "Get All Payment",
         "description": "Only will return acative payment, complete payment or delete payment will be remove", "responses": {}
       },
       "post":  {
-        "semmary": "Create new Payment",
+        "summary": "Create new Payment",
         "description": "Create new active payment",
         "responses": {}
       }